bddwithTim/BDD-behave_petstore-swagger_API-testing_automation/README.md

   * Windows: `pip install poetry`
   * Linux/Mac: `pip3 install --user poetry`

+[poetry](https://github.com/python-poetry/poetry) is a tool to handle dependency installation as well as building and packaging of Python packages.
+It only needs one file to do all of that: the new, [standardized](https://www.python.org/dev/peps/pep-0518/) `pyproject.toml`.

+In other words, poetry uses pyproject.toml to replace `setup.py`, `requirements.txt`, `setup.cfg`, `MANIFEST.in` and the newly added `Pipfile`.

-After cloning, prepare your development environment like so:
+After cloning this repository, prepare your development environment like so:

 * Set the virtual environment in your project locally: `poetry config virtualenvs.in-project true --local`
 * Set up the Python virtual environment: `poetry install`